Is learning a new language difficult and boring for you?

 The app has an additional impressive feature.

-You have an optional part to display the original video script on the screen’s right side, which scrolls down as the video progresses.
-You have to toggle between full-frame and transcript.
+You have an optional part that displays the original video script on the screen’s right side, scrolling down as the video progresses.
+You also have to toggle between full-frame and transcript.

 You are more likely to concentrate when you read and listen together.
 Those who are easily distracted will profit from this approach.